WHAT IS THE INJECTION MOULDING PROCESS?

 COOLING – the plastic parts are then allowed to solidify in the mould.

-OPENING - the moving platen moves away from the fixed platen (see next section) separating the mould tool.
+OPENING – the moving platen moves away from the fixed platen separating the mould tool.

 EJECTION – rods, a plate or air blast then aids ejection of the completed plastic moulding from the injection mould tool.

-The length of time from closing the mould to ejecting the finished plastic moulding is the cycle for the injection moulding of plastics.
+The length of time from closing the injection mould to ejecting the finished plastic moulding is the cycle for the injection moulding of plastics.